Human-AI Teaming

 Human-AI Teaming: Creating Value Together

-Human-AI Teaming (HAIT) views Generative Artificial Intelligence (GenAI) not merely as a tool, but as a dynamic team partner—a system that analyzes, learns, proposes solutions, and collaborates interactively with humans.
-The goal is a synergistic cooperation where human expertise and AI support mutually reinforce one another.
+Human-AI Teaming understands Generative Artificial Intelligence (GenAI) not merely as a tool, but as a dynamic team partner – a system that analyzes, learns, develops suggestions, and collaborates interactively with humans.
+It aims for synergistic collaboration in which human expertise and AI support reinforce each other.

-In our Fraunhofer-certified training program "Human-AI Teaming", participants acquire the necessary knowledge and methodological tools to design GenAI systems that are human-centered, effective, and future-ready.
-The focus extends beyond technology and interfaces to also include quality, contextual understanding, user involvement, and the organizational embedding of UX expertise.
+In our professional training program to become a Fraunhofer-certified »Human-AI Teaming« expert, you will acquire the necessary knowledge and methodological tools to design GenAI systems in a human-centered, effective, and future-proof manner.
+The focus is not only on technology and interfaces, but also on quality, contextual understanding, user involvement, and the organizational integration of UX expertise.

-The training is modular in structure and combines conceptual knowledge with practical application—from the fundamentals of generative AI and usability evaluation to prototyping and strategic integration into product development.
+The training program has a modular structure and combines conceptual knowledge with practical application: from the basics of generative AI to usability and quality assessment to prototypical implementation and strategic anchoring in the product development process.

 Upon completion, participants will have:

-• The ability to create usable, transparent, and controllable AI interactions
+• the ability to develop usable, transparent, and controllable AI interactions

-• Know-how to embed UX principles into processes, roles, and structures
+• the expertise to integrate UX principles into processes, roles, and structures

-GenAI only achieves its potential when technical capabilities are combined with human comprehension and responsibility.
-Human-AI Teaming provides the foundation—from concept to organizational implementation.
+GenAI only unleashes its potential when technical performance is combined with human comprehensibility and responsibility.
+Human-AI Teaming provides the basis – from the idea to organizational implementation.

-GenAI systems must be designed to complement, not replace, human expertise and be tailored to user needs.
-HAIT delivers actionable insights and helps reduce decision-making complexity.
+GenAI systems must be designed to complement, not replace, human expertise and be tailored to the needs of users.
+Our training provides actionable insights and can reduce the complexity of decision-making processes.

-The introduction of GenAI technologies often faces resistance due to lack of understanding, trust, or perceived relevance.
-HAIT addresses these challenges from the outset using user-centered methods such as workshops and co-creation.
+The introduction of GenAI technologies often encounters resistance due to a lack of understanding, trust, or perceived irrelevance.
+We address these challenges by using user-centered methods such as workshops or co-creation from the outset.

-GenAI systems must be integrated into workflows in a way that is both effective and sustainable.
-Our certification program provides a framework for user training, definition of best practices, and continuous system improvement.
+GenAI systems must be integrated into existing workflows in a way that is both effective and sustainable.
+Our certificate provides a framework for user training, the definition of best practices, and the continuous development of systems.

 Training Modules